-How we travel and who we travel with can make or break our experience.
-Aside the different travel personality types, how we relate to our companions also plays a role.
-I belive there are eight different types of travel companions to experience the world with.
+How we travel and whom we travel with can make or break our experience.
+Aside the different travel personality types, how we relate to our travel mates also plays a role.
+I believe there are eight different types of travel companions to experience the world with at least once.
 Let’s take a look.

 Types of travel companions

-If you’ve travelled before, chance are you have been in company of one of these types.
+If you’ve travelled before, chance are you have been in company of one or few of these types.

 As much as solo travel can teach you, it can become quite lonely.
-Yes, you can meet people along the way, but those are temporary fixtures that leave as often as they appear.
-There were few times in my life when I have been amazed by what was before me and wished I has someone to share it with.
-It didn’t take away from the experience, just made it a different one.
+Yes, you can meet people along the way.
+Quite often, they are temporary fixtures that leave as often as they appear.
+There were few times in my life during my travels when I wished there was someone with me to share a particular experience or a place.
+It didn’t take away from my own experience, just made it a different one.

 Sometimes you meet people by chance.
 While in Panama, we met a couple who offered to share a cab tour with us.
-It was a way better deal for four than it was for two.
-Was is a good idea?
+It was a much better deal for four than it was for two.
+Was it a good idea?
 Absolutely.
 We ended up becoming friends and have travelled with them quite a few times since then.
 Sometimes random necessities make good friends.

 Travelling with kids, be that your own or other people’s, is a very different experience.
 It can be a quite fascinating to see the world through the eyes of a child.
 They see things from different perspectives and are experiencing them for the first time.
-That will definitely offer you a different experience to go through that with them.
+That will definitely offer you a different perspective on your own experience.

 Not all kids travel well and this can be a stressful experience for everyone.
-If you’ve ever been on a plane with a screaming child you can attest to that.
-But planes are not the only place where this can be a challenge.
+If you’ve ever been on a plane with a screaming child, you can attest to that.
+However, planes are not the only place where this can be a challenge.
 Kids can be picky eaters, have unfounded fears due to lack of experience, get bored easily and might not share your appreciations for history, cultures and monuments.
 It just means you have to be extra creative in how you plan the trip and activities.
-It definitely changes your own experience.
+It definitely changes the trip dynamics.

 There is something freeing about travelling with a bunch of people.
 The whole world of group discounts is now at your fingertips, the more the merrier.
 It’s like travelling with your own entourage, ready for anything.
 You probably won’t lack for pictures, experiences and memories.